NovaMatthew/NovaMatthew.github.io/Projects.md

 - Used the p5.play.js library to add interactivity and enhance the gaming experience for players.

 ### [Connect Four](https://github.com/NovaMatthew/ConnectFour)
 - This is a console program for a connect four game.
-This will eventually become the backend for a moblie application verison.
+This will eventually become the backend for a mobile application version.
 - Developed a Connect Four game in Kotlin programming language.
 - Implemented various game features such as AI movement, array based game board and game state determination.